MJx0/KittyMemoryEx/README.md

 # KittyMemoryEx

-KittyMemoryEx is the external implementation of [KittyMemory](https://github.com/MJx0/KittyMemory): the same memory patching, scanning, ELF introspection toolkit, but for remote processes on **Android** and **Linux**.
+KittyMemoryEx is the external implementation of [KittyMemory](https://github.com/MJx0/KittyMemory): the same memory patching, scanning, dumping, ELF introspection toolkit, but for remote processes on **Android** and **Linux**.
 It adds remote memory I/O, ptrace-based process control, hardware/software breakpoints, remote function/syscall calls.
 It is the memory backend used by [AndKittyInjector](https://github.com/MJx0/AndKittyInjector).

 ## Features